-As Daniel Webster died in October, 1852, a few years prior to the tintype, it is virtually certain that this tintype is a copy of a lost daguerreotype.
+As Daniel Webster died in October, 1852, earlier then the development of the tintype, it is virtually certain that this tintype is a copy of a lost daguerreotype.
 Further evidence that it is a copy is his relative youthfulness as compared to obviously later images.

 I draw the viewer’s attention to a very unusual feature in the Kaplan Collection image, and the four shown known images: the outer middle of his lower lip is flat.